ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Name: parameter name.
 A name with letters in uppercase denotes a parameter whose value does not change after its initialization.

-* Single instance: "Y", if there is a single parameter instance associated with the TRL resource; or "N", if there is one parameter instance per update collection (i.e., per requester).
+* Single instance: "Y", if there is a single parameter instance associated with the TRL; or "N", if there is one parameter instance per update collection (i.e., per requester).

 * Description: short parameter description.